OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 The domain participant interface contains operations for creating and deleting a content-filtered topic.
 Creating a content-filtered topic requires the following parameters:

+* Name

-* NameAssigns a name to this content-filtered topic which could later be used with the ``lookup_topicdescription()`` operation.
+  Assigns a name to this content-filtered topic which could later be used with the ``lookup_topicdescription()`` operation.

+* Related topic

-* Related topicSpecifies the topic that this content-filtered topic is based on.
+  Specifies the topic that this content-filtered topic is based on.
   This is the same topic that matched data writers will use to publish data samples.

+* Filter expression

-* Filter expressionAn SQL-like expression (see section :ref:`content_subscription_profile--filter-expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic’s data readers.
+  An SQL-like expression (see section :ref:`content_subscription_profile--filter-expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic’s data readers.

+* Expression parameters

-* Expression parametersThe filter expression can contain parameter placeholders.
+  The filter expression can contain parameter placeholders.
   This argument provides initial values for those parameters.
   The expression parameters can be changed after the content-filtered topic is created (the filter expression cannot be changed).